MHassan47/Budget-App/README.md

 # Budget App

-A financial app that allows users to securely track their finances at a glance using visual libraries that make viewing data simple
+A financial app that allows users to securely track their finances at a glance using visual libraries that make viewing data simple!

 ![The landing page!](https://github.com/MHassan47/Budget-App/blob/master/client/src/assets/budget_landing.JPG?raw=true)